Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper

-Even after being accepted to a highly selective conference, many of the benefits of publishing also require attracting the attention of other scholars.
-Attention translates into citations, as well as job offers for junior researchers and job applicants for senior researchers.
+That attention translates into citations, as well as other benefits.
 P11, who works in an industry lab that hires recent PhDs, explains why his group publishes at all: \textit{``exposure is actually really important.
 If you want to attract really top level talent, then having zero published papers is really going to work against you, right?
-Particularly if you're looking at people who are in positions that are for doing some sort of active innovation.''}

-In summary, the benefits of research, for student, faculty, and industry researchers, are closely tied to attention and publicity.
-The focus on attracting attention has led researchers to use eye-catching teaser images, titles, and videos, and to maintain social media presence.
-These practices resemble those of web design---the hero image, the attention-grabbing title, the increased use of video \cite{goree2021investigating,goree2022really}---and evokes the concept of an attention economy \cite{goldhaber1997attention}.
-As Davenport and Beck argued in the early 2000s, when ``capital, labor, information and knowledge are all in plentiful supply'' the limiting factor is the attention of consumers \cite{davenport2001attention}, which begins to be treated like a commodity.
-In computer vision, the consumers of research vary considerably based on context.
-For example, for manuscripts the consumers are conference peer reviewers, but for published papers they are the other researchers working on similar problems.
-But the same idea seems to apply to these audiences.
+Particularly if you're looking at people who are in positions that are for doing some sort of active innovation.''} For this group, the publication is primarily a way to gather attention, they derive value from the attention paid to their work through hiring.
+Second, attention helps researchers to identify the value of their own work.
+P7 talks at length about his desire for impact.
+He switched fields from computational complexity to computer vision because there were more active researchers, and he could not tell if his work was having an impact in a small field.
+P9 tells the story of how attention from a senior scholar improved his relationship with his advisor: \textit{``that email from [scholar], that’s the beginning of my great relationship with my advisor was that one little email, because within five minutes [advisor] was up in the office, `Oh, you got an email from [scholar]?
+Very good.
+Very good.
+How about a coffee?'\thinspace''} Notice that the career benefits resulted not from the attention itself, but from the record of that attention in the form of an email from a senior scholar.